 Moving...can't post now!

 Sorry everyone.
-We're deep in the process of moving.
+We're deep in the process of moving from California to Tennessee.
 We've been yard selling and packing for weeks.
 I just can't even think of an inspired topic to blog about.
 But I need brief escapes from the stress, so leave a comment with your blog URL and I'll come visit your blog!

 Thanks everyone!